 If you want to effectively grow your professional network, you need to find a way to add genuine value to the lives of those around you.
 Networking requires an investment on your part.
 You’ll need to spend time with groups and relevant organisations in your community.

 The opportunities that networking can create are a happy side-effect of building genuine bonds with others.
 The groups that you plug into will depend on your professional goals.

 Here are some beginner networking opportunities:

-- Religious Organisations: If you share a set of beliefs with other people in your community, joining a faith-based organisation can help you expand your circle of contacts.
+- Religious/Community-Based Organisations: If you share a set of beliefs with other people in your community, joining a faith-based or community-based organisation can help you expand your circle of contacts.
 People prefer to do business with businesses that share their values.